 - exclude them from the company.

-- expose their behaviour in a way which allows the natural forces of the organisation to neutralise them.
+- expose their behavior in a way that allows the natural forces of the organization to neutralize them.

 Keep them busy with something else